 Every candidate will be required to pass an examination on the pronunciation and oral use of the language, including dictation.

-Detailed reading lists in literature, Old Russian, linguistics, and philology are available on request, and will also be distributed to students at the commencement of the session.
+Detailed reading lists are available on request, and will also be distributed to students at the commencement of the session.